NLeSC/UncertaintyVisualization/README.md

 ## Data Format

 The data format is as follows.
-The data file should contain a JSON object that specifies `timeline`. `timeline` contains two arrays of objects, `events` and `sources`.
+The data file should contain a JSON object that specifies `timeline`. `timeline` contains an arrays of objects, `events`.

 ```
 {
   "timeline": {
-    "events": [...],
-    "sources": [...]
+    "events": [...]
   }
 }
 ```